 - Prepare to tackle a wide range of tasks at a single workplace.

-- If you pursue a career in fashion designing, you may also have the opportunity to meet superstars and other people who share your enthusiasm for fashion design.
+- If you pursue a career in fashion design, you may also have the opportunity to meet superstars and other people who share your enthusiasm for fashion design.

 Top Fashion Designer Qualities